George Floyd latest: Trump threatens to deploy troops | DW | 02.06.2020

-US President Donald Trump says unrest arising from the killing of George Floyd are "acts of domestic terror."
+US President Donald Trump says unrest arising from the killing of George Floyd constitutes "acts of domestic terror."
 A medical examiner has said the manner of death was "homicide."
 DW has the latest.

 All times in Coordinated Universal Time (UTC/GMT)